waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # Tool Failures
 - My `generate_path_plan` tool failed to find a simple, obvious path in the Route32Pokecenter1F (Turn 11121).
 This indicates a critical bug that needs to be investigated and fixed.
 I am using a manual path as a temporary workaround.
+- Pathing Interruption Agent: Could automatically re-run the pathfinder from the new coordinates after a wild battle interrupts a path plan.